terotests/gground/README.md

 3. Values to be inserted, start end end time optional
 4. Target node name, type and role of traget node, for example `"actions/training/walking"`

+The curren interface is very simple and should be created in much more object oriented way.

+At the moment it acts as a testbench for creating some kind of information which could be statistically analyzed.

 ```javascript

 graph.relation( "user/john/trainer",